blizzerand/angular-protractor-demo/README.md

 This is a simple Pastebin Application built using Angular.
 This application serves as an introduction to testing using Protractor

+## How to get started?

+Clone the repo and switch to the starter branch.
+Alternatively, select starter branch and download the zip.
+The final branch has the final version of the tests.

 ## Running the Application
+Once you are on the starter branch, head to a terminal and run npm install.

-Run `ng serve` for a dev server.
+Now run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Running Protractor Tests

 Run `ng e2e` to execute the tests on Chrome.
 For more configurations, see protractor.conf.js

-## How to get started?

-Clone the repo and switch to the starter branch.
-Alternatively, select starter branch and download the zip.
-The final branch has the final version of the tests.